 Get your Spa and Pool time in at Sasaab as you ain’t gonna have time in the Mara, as it’s known to it’s friends – Masai Mara for the newcomers!
 You’ve arrived at Sala’s Camp, located in the South of the Mara and overlooking the border with Tanzania and the Serengeti.
 This is serious game country and you are in the best location in Kenya to witness Wildebeest and Zebra do their migration thing!
 Seriously, the only thing that separates the migrating masses from Sala’s Camp is Sand River where this time of year you will see crossings almost daily.

 Sala’s is named after one of the owner’s eldest daughter’s which in itself is heartwarming, but spend 4 days in one of the best places to view game in the world and you will have enough heartwarming encounters to last you until next year’s African adventure!
 Sala’s is transitioning from luxury traditional tented camp accommodation to even more upmarket rooms with plunge pools but either way you will still find a hot water bottle greeting your arrival to your bed at night.

 Despite spending 5 weeks in Kenya, there is plenty to return for—plenty I did not see and experience.
-A dawn Hot Air Ballooning in the Mara for one navigate to this site.
+A dawn Hot Air Ballooning in the Mara for one.

 To those concerned about security, I made the mistake one gorgeous Mara-morning of checking the BBC News and learned of bloodshed in Tunisia, France and other places in the world and thought there was no safer and no better place to be than where I was standing.